opensecuritycontroller/community/development/build_osc_image.md

 This document describes how to setup a local build environment to build OSC images.
 Using OSC build process three types of images can be generated, i.e.: VMDK, QCOW2 and RAW image formats.

 ## Prerequisites
-OSC image can only be built on Linux OS.
-Any type of Linux OS distribution can be used, for example Ubuntu, RedHat, etc.  Java related application in OSC can be compiled using Maven in windows using CYGWIN tool.
+OSC image is built on Ubuntu Linux Operating system.
+Java related application in OSC can be compiled using Maven in windows using CYGWIN tool.
 Following tools and packages are required and mandatory for OSC image builds.

 1. Any Linux OS distribution
 2. Java 8